Cocoom/Cocoom.github.io/docs/advanced/security.md

 ## Incident alerts

-A tool for automating the reporting of technical incidents or security faults is available. (dedicated web page: https://status.cocoom.com)
+A tool for automating the reporting of technical incidents or security faults is available : [status page](https://status.cocoom.com)

-These feedbacks are also made by email to the CIO contact of our customers.
+These feedbacks are also made, manually, by email to the CIO contact of our customers.

 ## Insurance

-Cocoom has a valid RCPro insurance adapted to the software publisher's business.
+Cocoom has a valid Pro civil liability insurance adapted to software editor's industry.
-Sans titre